maawad/hundred-kernels/README.md

 # Modern HIP examples

-A collection of modern HIP GPU kernels.
-The kernels are examples are numbered starting from 0 with lower numbers indicating simple kernels and higher numbers indicating more optimized kernels.
+This repository contains a collection of modern HIP GPU kernels.
+The kernel examples are stored in a per-problem directory, each directory containing files numbered starting from 0, with lower numbers indicating simple kernels and higher numbers indicating more optimized kernels.

 # Build
-Use the rebuild script to quickly rebuild the CMake-based project.
+Use the [rebuild](./rebuild) script to quickly rebuild the CMake-based project.
 The script has the following options:
 ```shell
 Usage: ./rebuild [options]
 Options: